-The position of the terminal (in terms of distances from openings, overlooking buildings, decking, etc.) must be set up in compliance with technical regulations in force as well as the references of good technique (ex.: EN 15287) for generators with a single maximum rated heat input not exceeding 35 kW and also for generators with a maximum nominal heat input exceeding 35 kW.
+The position of the terminal (in terms of distances from openings, overlooking buildings, floor, etc.) must be in compliance with the regulations in force.

 This terminal is connected directly to the outside of the building for air intake and flue gas exhaust.